Houghton House with views of Bedford and Marston Vale.

 Is Ampthill good for car-free walking?

-Yes.
-Flitwick (Thameslink) is the nearest rail station, with local buses and taxis to Ampthill.
-From town you can walk straight into Ampthill Great Park and onto the Greensand Ridge.
+Yes — Flitwick railway station is the nearest stop, with buses and taxis to Ampthill.
+From the town centre, you can walk straight into Ampthill Great Park and onto the Greensand Ridge.

-Mostly easy, with gentle climbs and descents on sandy soils and woodland paths.
-Surfaces can be muddy after rain; expect gates and occasional short road links.
+Mostly easy, with gentle climbs and descents on sandy ridge paths, woodland tracks, and parkland routes.
+Some sections can be muddy after rain.

-There is public parking in and near Ampthill Great Park, as well as short-stay options in the town centre, giving quick access to parkland and ridge paths.
+There is public parking near Ampthill Great Park, along with short-stay parking in the town centre, giving easy access to the main walking routes.

-Katherine’s Cross in Ampthill Great Park (commemorating Catherine of Aragon) and the hill-top ruins of Houghton House for panoramic views.
+Katherine’s Cross in Ampthill Great Park and the hilltop ruins of Houghton House are both highlights, offering historical interest and wide views.

-When’s the best time to visit for walking?
+When is the best time to visit Ampthill for walking?